RESEARCH STARTER

 Sacramento's location at the center of the Central Valley made the city a primary hub for the shipping and trading of much of California's agricultural products.
 In the 1880s, following the end of the gold rush, agriculture replaced the industries of mining and cattle trading as Sacramento's most profitable activity.
 Sacramento is considered the Almond Capital of the world for the huge volume of almonds grown around the city.

 Long after the end of the gold rush, a renewed interest in American history resulted in the restoration of numerous small mining towns north of the city.
 Several museums about the gold rush also opened, and tourism became a major source of revenue for the city.
-A sizeable revenue stream also comes from events held at the California Exposition and State Fair Center, popularly known as the Cal Expo.
+A sizable revenue stream also comes from events held at the California Exposition and State Fair Center, popularly known as the Cal Expo.
 The most well-known event sponsored by the Cal Expo is the California State Fair, which has taken place in Sacramento since 1861.

 Landmarks